-Cl.
-Scan - for shooting computer monitors with higher frame frequencies than the camera

-Crt - for shooting sync-locked monitors [FT]

-EVR - enhanced vertical resolution position [IT]

-1/200 - for fast moving objects

-1/500 - for fast moving objects

-1/1000 - for fast moving objects

-1/2000 - for fast moving objects [IT]

-50 Hz - shooting with 50Hz lighting (adjustable)

-60 Hz - shooting with 60Hz lighting (adjustable)

-If an exposure time other than nominal is selected, the non-standard indicator (!) in the viewfinder lights.
+- Cl.
+Scan for shooting computer monitors with higher frame frequencies than the camera - Crt for shooting sync-locked monitors - 1/200 for fast moving objects - 1/500 for fast moving objects - 1/1000 for fast moving objects - 50 Hz shooting with 50Hz lighting (adjustable) - 60 Hz shooting with 60Hz lighting (adjustable) - If an exposure time other than nominal is selected, the non-standard indicator (!) in the viewfinder lights.

-10 Vertical Shift switch (V-Shift)

-Sometimes when shooting TV screens or monitors with the same display frequency as the camera, a horizontal black bar is seen in the viewfinder because the camera is blanking while the TV is not.

-The V-Shift switch shifts the camera blanking.
+- Sometimes when shooting TV screens or monitors with the same display frequency as the camera, a horizontal black bar is seen in the viewfinder because the camera is blanking while the TV is not. - The V-Shift switch shifts the camera blanking.
 It is spring-loaded with a central rest position.
 Holding the switch in the + or - position moves the bar up or down so that it is no longer visible in the viewfinder.
-This function is not active when the camera is genlocked or on-air.
+This function is only available when the camera is used in the stand-allone mode and is not active when the camera is genlocked or on-air.